 Restoration of the trench to an operating condition required replacement of the electrical supply components and installation of a new pump and motor control and monitoring equipment.
 Following the reactivation work, KUC operated and conveyed the extracted water to the KUC process water system.
 KUC prepared and submitted to DWQ a pumping strategy to maximize the effectiveness of the trench system for plume containment and remediation, which is reviewed annually and adjusted as warranted.
-KUC will continue extraction from the trench until groundwater cleanup standards are achieved or contaminant levels are reduced to a point that monitored natural attenuation will be protective of a monitored natural attenuation strategy.
+KUC will continue extraction from the trench until groundwater cleanup standards are achieved or contaminant levels are reduced to a point that monitored natural attenuation will be protective of downgradient wetlands.
+KUC must seek and receive approval from DWQ for a transition to a monitored natural attenuation strategy.